Colonoscopy

 How to prepare for your colonoscopy:

 Your healthcare provider will have you prepare your bowels before your procedure.
-It is important for your bowels to be empty before your procedure to allow him or her to see your colon clearly.
+It is important for your bowels to be empty before your procedure to allow your provider to see your colon clearly.
 You will need to do the following:

 - Have only clear liquids for the entire day before your colonoscopy.
 Clear liquids include plain gelatin, unsweetened fruit juices, clear soup, and broth.
 Do not drink any liquid that is blue, red, or purple.

 - Follow your bowel prep as directed.
-There are many different preparations that can be given before a colonoscopy.
+Many different preparations can be used before a colonoscopy.
 With any bowel prep, stay close to the bathroom.
 This prep will cause your bowels to move often.

 What will happen during your colonoscopy: